19 Feb 2021

 Also, unlike other taxi companies, Uber is worth $120bn on the stock market.
 That shouldn’t influence a judge, but probably has an effect on public opinion…

 Many UK businesses have a mixed workforce of employees, workers and self-employed.
 And there’s a grey area between.

 An employee is someone that works for you under a contract of employment.
 Workers are people that may occasionally do work for your business.
-They may not have a written contract (although we would always recommend that they do—it’s safer for your business).
-If your worker does have a written contract, it might include terms likes ‘casual’, ‘zero hours’ or ‘as required’.
+Prior to April 2020, workers weren’t required to have a written contract.
+Now, they must have one or you will be in breach of employment law.
+The contract might include terms likes ‘casual’, ‘zero hours’ or ‘as required’.

 So it’s a little confusing.
 But what’s important is that both workers and employees have more rights than the self-employed.
 They also have more duties to their employers.
 For example, workers and employees must turn up to work on time and can’t send someone else in their place.

 Many gig economy businesses rely on not giving basic employee rights to their workforce.
 And Uber says that most of its drivers value the flexibility of being self-employed.